bitcoin-dot-org/developer.bitcoin.org/reference/rpc/logging.rst

 ::

-  {                   (json object where keys are the logging categories, and values indicates its status
+  {                             (json object) keys are the logging categories, and values indicates its status
-    "category": true|false,  (bool) if being debug logged or not. false:inactive, true:active ...
+    "category" : true|false,    (boolean) if being debug logged or not. false:inactive, true:active
+    ...
   }